Caldwell Parish Profile

 • Develop Healthy Communities Coalitions to identify barriers to healthy lifestyles in the parish communities.

-• Provide Nutrition and Health programming for SNAP eligible youth and adults through classes, workshops, and social marketing tools
+• Provide Nutrition and Health programming for SNAP eligible youth and adults through classes, workshops, and social marketing tools.

-• Conduct food safety programing for consumers and businesses to fight food borne illness outbreaks
+• Conduct food safety programing for consumers and businesses to fight food borne illness outbreaks.

-• Organize and construct painted play space areas in the community for youth and adults to be physically active
+• Organize and construct painted play space areas in the community for youth and adults to be physically active.

-You are the local supporters and beneficiaries of the LSU AgCenter extension programs.
-Your support keeps these programs in your communities.
+Our stakeholders at the parish level are the local supporters and beneficiaries of the LSU AgCenter cooperative extension programs.
+Their support keeps these critical programs in their communities.

-• Building leaders and good citizens through 4-H Youth Development
+• 4-H and Youth Development

 Innovate .
 Educate .
 Improve Lives